Cruedy/smart-recipe-book/README.md

 ### Extra Tools used
 I ran into a couple environment errors for running some of the libraries I used, so I used ChatGPT and Google to resolve those issues.

+### Special Concepts Used
+#### Regular Expressions
+In the files `ingredientSearch.py` and `rateLimitMonitor.py` I used regular expressions to parse large amounts of data in order to get the strings I needed.

+#### Multithreading/Concurrency
+In the file `recipeSearch.py`, I used multithreading to speed up the process of getting all recipes in the function `getAllRecipes()`.
+I did this by allowing 5 calls to happen at the same time, which reduces the amount of individual time that each call takes.

 ### How to start backend
 cd myapp
 source .venv/bin/activate